Heimablídni: Dine in the homes of the Faroese

 Durita and Fróði serve an exciting menu with the special taste of fermented food, which called ræst in Faroese.
 Traditional dishes with a milder taste are also on the menu.

-The starter is a plate with dry fish, dry whale, whale blubber, and dried lamb (skerpikjøt) with unleaved homemade bread, a Faroese schnapps and beer.
+Starter 1: Platter with dry fish, dry whale, dry-salted whale blubber and dried lam (skerpikjøt) and a sausage with unleaved bread, a Faroese schnapps and beer.

-You can book as an individual, a group or take part in their scheduled supper club, held on specific dates.
+You can book as an individual or group all year.
 Groups (up to 20 people) can choose if they want to be on their own.

 Kirkjubøur – Kirkjubøgarður

 This visit offers a variety of food and guided tour options.

 Enjoy a comprehensive guide of Kirkjubøur, one of the country’s most important historical sites.
 Then experience the intriguing “Roykstovan”, one of the world’s oldest wooden houses, still being used as a home by the Patursson family who have lived there for 17 generations.
 Order a 3-course meal, or settle for coffee and/or dessert, and enjoy your food in this cosy and intimate home.